HxCKDMS/MinecraftRx/README.md

 * Norzoanthamine: Haste II for 15 seconds and strength I for 15 seconds - made from blue tube coral
 * Complanine: lingering poison potion - made from fire coral
 * Peony Extract: slowness (~20 seconds) and instant health I - made from Peony flowers
-* Cornflower Extract: Nasuea and strenght for 22 seconds
+* Cornflower Extract: Nasuea and strength for 22 seconds

 Future plans:
 * Add ability for mod to be translated